Augustyniak/RATreeView/README.md

 RATreeView is implemented using ARC.

 ##Installation
-To use RATreeView in your app, just drag RATreeView class files into your project.
+To use RATreeView in your app, just drag RATreeView class files into your project and add *Quartz* framework to your project (*Quartz* is required since version 0.1.0).
 You can also setup RATreeView in your project using Pods (' pod "RATreeView" ' in your Podfile).

 Nextly, just import RATreeView.h header file and use it!

 ##Introduction
 As RATreeView is a wrapper for UITableView, most of delegate and data dource methods are just equivalents of specific methods from UITableView delegate and data source protocols.
 They are changed in the way they provide easier managment for the tree structures.
 There are also some new methods in protocols to provide support for expanding and collapsing rows of the tree view.
 It should work on IOS 5.0+.